Miramare Castle: Miramare Park

 according to the wishes of Archduke Maximilian who carefully followed the building of his residence.

-As far as the botanical aspect was concerned, a gardener, Josef Laube, was called in but was replaced in 1859 by Anton Jelinek, a Bohemian who had taken part in the frigate Novara's expedition around the world.
+As far as the botanical aspect was concerned, a gardener, Josef Laube, was called in but was replaced in 1859 by Anton Jelinek, a Bohemian who had taken part in the frigate Novaras expedition around the world.

 The park, on which work began in 1856, represents a classic example of a mixed, artificial implantation of ligneous forest-trees and bushes and it succeeds in blending the charm of a typically Northern environment and a Mediterranean context.
 In contrast to the Baroque garden, the English one – on which Miramare is modelled – introduces a new relationship with nature, resulting from a different sensibility towards the material world.
 This is why, when strolling along the paths in the park, you can breathe in an atmosphere that is tightly bound up with the life of its owner and his romantic relationship with nature, which was typical of his epoch.

 Before 1856, the park area was bare, with only some shrubs and thorny bushes.
 Today, on the other hand, there is a group of different species of trees that are, for the most part, of non-European origin or in any case, that are not native to the area.
 Within a period of ten years, cedars of Lebanon, North Africa and the Himalayas were planted, along with firs and spruces from Spain, cypresses from California and Mexico, various species of pine from Asia and America, to which some exotic specimens, such as the giant sequoia and the ginkgo biloba, were added.
 Miramare was conceived as a private garden and not as a park.

 In fact it does not have a monumental entrance or a driveway up to the castle.
 It was a garden of wonders, not intended for public use, even though the archduke opened it to the public a few days per week.
 Watercourses, pools, twisting paths, trees placed according to natural models, some grassy areas, are typical of English gardens.
 The roughness of the ground favoured the irregular lay-out of the promontory, combining the artificial transformation with the natural environment.